AgroOmni: A Large-Scale Multi-view Agricultural Dataset for Cross-Scale Multimodal Reasoning: Introduction

 \section{Introduction}

-Agriculture serves as the foundational cornerstone of global food security and economic stability.
+Agriculture serves as the foundational cornerstone of global food security and economic stability. ~\cite{worldbank_agriculture_food,unicef2024state,alexopoulos2023complementary} However, agricultural management faces severe bottlenecks due to its inherent complexity.
+First, effective agronomic decision-making requires a vast knowledge base (ranging from meteorology to plant pathology), yet the limited availability of agricultural experts cannot scale to meet the needs of a massive, globally distributed user base of farmers.~\cite{yang2022transforming} Second, modern farming environments generate rich, highly heterogeneous data across multiple modalities and scales—from Ground level natural images to top-down Unmanned Aerial Vehicle(UAV) and satellite imagery.
+Human is fundamentally incapable of processing this immense volume of multi-source data efficiently.
+Consequently, Artificial Intelligence (AI), particularly Large Multimodal Models (MLLMs), has emerged as an inevitable paradigm shift.~\cite{worldbank_agriculture_food,harnessing,zhai2020decision} AI offers the unique capability to democratize expert-level reasoning, fuse complex heterogeneous data, and deliver scalable, precise interventions to millions of users.

 In recent years, the rapid evolution of artificial intelligence has introduced a promising paradigm shift toward autonomous precision farming \cite{harnessing, mllmsurvey, leveraging, agrigpt, agrollm, agrigpt_vl, agrigpt_omni, agrifm,agriworld}.
-Recent pioneering works have significantly expanded the technological ecosystem: foundational architectures have rapidly evolved from language-centric agricultural assistants \cite{agrigpt, shizishangpt, agrollm} to specialized multimodal and remote-sensing foundation models \cite{agrigpt_vl, agrigpt_omni, agrifm, cropsts}, and even sophisticated agentic execution environments \cite{agriworld}.
-Concurrently, to evaluate and fuel these advanced reasoning engines, the community has made initial strides in constructing domain-specific training corpora (e.g., the vision-synthesized AgroInstruct \cite{agrogpt} and the expert-verified AGBASE \cite{agmmu}) and establishing rigorous evaluation benchmarks (e.g. AgroMind \cite{li2025agromind}, AgMMU \cite{agmmu}, AgroBench \cite{agrobench}).
-Together, these synergistic advancements in model architectures, datasets, and evaluation protocols highlight a vibrant and rapidly expanding frontier in AI-driven agriculture.
+Recent pioneering works have significantly expanded the technological ecosystem.
+Foundational architectures have rapidly evolved from language-centric agricultural assistants \cite{agrigpt, shizishangpt, agrollm} to specialized multimodal and remote-sensing foundation models \cite{agrigpt_vl, agrigpt_omni, agrifm, cropsts}, and even sophisticated agentic execution environments \cite{agriworld}.
+Concurrently, to evaluate and fuel these advanced reasoning engines, the community has made initial strides in constructing domain-specific training corpora (\textit{e.g.}, AgroInstruct \cite{agrogpt} and AGBASE \cite{agmmu}) and establishing rigorous evaluation benchmarks (\textit{e.g.} AgroMind \cite{agromind}, AgMMU \cite{agmmu}, AgroBench \cite{agrobench}).